REQUEST FOR APPLICATIONS (RFA)

-- Be in good standing in performance and reporting under any previous sub grants, from SMP or any other organization, where applicable.
+- Be in good standing in performance and reporting under any previous sub grants, from this funder or any other organization, where

 - Be able and willing to demonstrate the organization’s commitment to continuing proposed activities after the subgrant (please provide sustainability plan).

-- Not be listed with active exclusions on the UN Security Designation List, Specially Designated Nationals and Blocked Persons List, System for Award Management (SAM), or SMP List of Debarred Sub recipients.
+- Not be listed with active exclusions on the UN Security Designation List, Specially Designated Nationals and Blocked Persons List, System for Award Management (SAM), or funder List of Debarred Sub

 - Maintain bank account in the organization’s name or for web based organization account on individual